gibberish

 A superlative deal.
 Well that’s great isn’t it.

-Nice to know he gives a fuck.
+Nice to know he cares.

 A superlative deal?